Yahya Assiri: Political asylum

 In 2013, Assiri returned to London to study human rights at Kingston University.
 In 2014, worried by the arrests of Abdullah al-Hamid and Mohammad Fahad al-Qahtani of the Saudi Civil and Political Rights Association and the long prison sentences that they received and by news from his colleagues that he would most likely be imprisoned if he returned to Saudi Arabia, he applied for political asylum in the United Kingdom.
 Assiri founded Al Qst (or ALQST), a human rights organisation, in August 2014.
 In 2015, he expressed concern that British authorities might have been delaying his request for political asylum in order to force him and his family to return to Saudi Arabia.
 In early 2017 he and his family were granted asylum with refugee status in the United Kingdom.

 Cybercrime target

-In 2018, Assiri, together with other Saudi opposition members, like Ghanem Almasarir, were the target of cybercrime attempts.
+In 2018, Assiri, together with other Saudi opposition members, like Ghanem Almasarir, was the target of cybercrime attempts.
 Their phones were targeted by the Pegasus spyware, with suspicions that the Saudi authorities were responsible.